rustdesk/doc.rustdesk.com/content/self-host/windows/_index.en.md

 ---

 ## A cross roads
-You now either have two choices, you can either use pm2 (easier) or NSSM (a bit harder) to start the rustdesk server There are some benefits to using NSSM:
+You now either have two choices, you can either use pm2 (easier) or NSSM (a bit harder) to start the RustDesk server There are some benefits to using NSSM:
-- Backwards compatibility with older windows (Windows Server 2008R2/Windows 7 and earlier although untested).
+- Backwards compatibility with older Windows (Windows Server 2008R2/Windows 7 and earlier although untested).
 - Ideal for Windows Server
 - Auto start on boot without login (The user who created the startup entry does not need to log on for it to start).
 - Running both binaries as Services.
-- Standalone (no dependency on nodejs)
+- Standalone (no dependency on Node.js)

 While the benefits of pm2 include:
 - Good idea if you run the server on the same computer as your main work computer